What are better exercises for low back pain; Pilates, Yoga or Movement Revolution?

-Pilates is a versatile form of non-impact exercise, designed to build strength, flexibility, co-ordination and endurance, using controlled movements without building bulk or stressing joints.
+Pilates is a versatile form of non-impact exercise, designed to build strength, flexibility, co-ordination and endurance, using controlled movement exercises for low back pain without building bulk or stressing joints.

 It also helps to sculpt the body and strengthen the body’s ‘core’ or ‘powerhouse’ (torso).
 Pilates is suitable for all ages, fitness levels and life stages and is a favourite exercise activity of celebrities and professional athletes alike.

-Physiotherapy-led Pilates is instructed by a specifically trained physiotherapist, ensuring that each client is engaging the correct muscles and position during the class.
+Physiotherapy-led Pilates is instructed by a specifically trained physiotherapist, ensuring that each client is engaging the correct muscles and position during the exercises for low back pain.

 What are the benefits of Physiotherapy led Pilates?

 - longer, leaner muscles (less bulk, more freedom of movement)

 - improves postural problems

 - peripheral mobility